 Where can you have an injection done?

 You can have a steroid injection in any joint.
-We see patients primarily for knee, hip, and shoulder injections, but you can also get your elbow, wrist, finger, and ankle injected to ease tension or inflammation.
-Some of the most common reasons people get injections are to treat osteoarthritis, bursitis, carpal tunnel syndrome, and tennis elbow.
+We see patients primarily for knee and hip injections, but you can also get your shoulder, elbow, wrist, finger, and ankle injected to ease tension or inflammation.
+Some of the most common reasons people get injections are to treat osteoarthritis, bursitis, carpal tunnel, and tennis elbow.
 There are a number of other overuse pains or tensions that can be relieved with injections.

 How often can you get an injection?